 Bread in Georgia costs from 0.7-1 lari, for example, lavash or shoti.
 Consider that buying bread is best from bakeries.
 Such bread, unlike the factory-made bread, is baked in special stone stoves, due to which bread acquires a unique aroma.
 Georgia is famous for its delicious cheeses.
 For example, the Adygei cheese can be purchased for 7-8 GEL per kg, while the famous Suluguni costs from 8-10 GEL per kg.

-Prices for wine – the most famous drink that became the hallmark of Georgia, start from 3-4 GEL per liter.
-Depending on the brand, aging, and nobility of wine, prices may differ significantly.
-In many markets, as well as in wineries, cafes and restaurants are sold homemade wine for bottling.
+Prices for wine – the most famous drink that became the hallmark of Georgia, start from 3-4 GEL per litre.
+Depending on the brand, ageing, and nobility of wine, prices may differ significantly.
+In many markets, as well as in wineries, cafes and restaurants homemade wines for bottling are sold.
 As a rule, it is cheaper, but in no way inferior in quality.

 Seasonal fruits and vegetables in Georgia are very cheap.
 So, in summer you can buy a kg of tomatoes for 1-1.5 GEL, cucumbers cost about 1 GEL, watermelon – 60-70 tetri per kg, a kg of grapes is 2 GEL.